 Mia Iwane (2019).
 Mia studied the socioeconomic dynamics of fisheries and fisheries management.
 She currently works with the human dimensions program with NOAA PIFSC.

 Nanea Lindsey (2015).
 Nanea conducted a capstone with the Pacific Island Fish and Wildlife Office related to public education.
 She graduated into a job as a Biologist with the U.S. Fish and Wildlife Service.

-Casey Ching (2018) Casey’s project identified, mapped, and modeled the cultural dimensions of stream flow within Heʻeia.
-After graduating, she was hired by the state Division of Forestry and Wildlife as a liaison between state agents and researchers, and now is the Deputy Coral Planner with Division of Aquatic Resources, and she is now the coastal training program coordinator at Heʻeia National Estuarine Research Reserve.
+Casey Ching (2018).
+Casey’s project identified, mapped, and modeled the cultural dimensions of stream flow within Heʻeia.
+Casey’s career post-graduation has brought her to the state Division of Forestry and Wildlife, the Division of Aquatic Resources, and she is now the coastal training program coordinator at Heʻeia National Estuarine Research Reserve.

 Lukanicole Zavas (2017).
 Luka conducted independent research with the Oleson lab on the state’s Genuine Progress Indicator, winning a university-wide award.
-After graduation, she got a job in restoration in Waimea Valley, Oʻahu, and is now a grad student in NREM in the wildlife ecology lab.
+After graduation, she got a job in restoration in Waimea Valley, Oʻahu, and continued as a graduate student in NREM in the wildlife ecology lab.

 Kim Falinski (2016).
 Kim was an RA in the Oleson lab investigating how land-based erosion processes are connected to inputs of sediments and sediment-bound nutrients in the coastal environment.
 Kim started working at TNC in Honolulu after graduation.